bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 As a next step, you need to create a draft app profile to generate app API account credentials.
 To develop and test the app, you need to install it on your [sandbox store](#configure-accounts).

-To install your app on your sandbox store complete the following steps:
+To install your app on your sandbox store, complete the following steps:

 1. Sign in to the [Dev Portal](https://devtools.bigcommerce.com/?source=subscription-foundation).
 Then follow our directions to [create an app](/api-docs/apps/guide/developer-portal#create-an-app?source=subscription-foundation).
 Enter the following values on the **Technical** tab.